divyaYelmakanne/PROGRESSIVE-WEB-APPLICATION/README.md

-# Your Next Car 🚗
+# 🚗 VehicleIQ – Progressive Web Application

 **Your Next Car** is a modern Progressive Web App (PWA) that helps users explore, compare, and shortlist cars with a smooth, app-like experience.
 The application is responsive, fast, and works even in offline mode, making it accessible anytime and anywhere.